lucas-92/argocd/docs/create-an-application.md

 git checkout -b "feat/day2"
 ```

-## The yaml file of Application [>Sample Here<](https://github.com/lucas-92/descomplicando-gitops-no-kubernetes-argocd/blob/feat/day2/applications/giropops-senhas.yaml)
+## The yaml file of Application

-First we will create a new directory to organize our project, because we are working with an one [repo](https://github.com/lucas-92/descomplicando-gitops-no-kubernetes-argocd):
+First we will create a new directory to organize our project, because we are working with an one repo:
 ```
 mkdir applications
 cd applications/